ragnarzone/ragnarzone/README.md

 ### Hi!
 I'm Dmitrii :sunglasses:
 ---
 #### :earth_americas: Currently I live and study in Hungary at the University of Debrecen on Mechanical Engineering MSc course
-#### :robot: My interest is to run bare metal things to do the job they ment to do
+#### :robot: My interest is to run bare metal things to do the job they meant to do
 ---

 * :green_book: I like math, engineering and programming